To enjoy the full Mail & Guardian online experience: please upgrade your browser

-ANC Women's League lashes Zapiro for Zuma cartoon
+The ANC Women's League has condemned Zapiro for his latest cartoon.
+(Zapiro)

 "[Jonathan] Shapiro has taken his attempts at satire too far," the league said on Friday.

 In his cartoon, Zapiro drew an erect penis with a face and legs and a showerhead on its head looking at itself in a mirror.

 The signature of artist Brett Murray is in a bottom corner of the mirror and the name of the Goodman Gallery also appears in the cartoon.